Dexesttp/sleepy-place-rooms/README.md

 And access it via the URL given in the command line.

+## Adding backgrounds to your server

+Simply add .mp4 files to the `background` directory to allow displaying them in your rooms.

 ## Inspiration

 Frostguard's "happy-and-safe.place" website, with the same basic idea, now discontinued.